codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do we tell actors to “break a leg?”
-Because every play has a cast.
+What did the late tomato say to the early tomato?
+I’ll ketch up

 ## Daily Trivia

-.at is the top-level domain for what country?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Argentina
+ 1. Four Years
- 2. Austria
+ 2. Two Years
- 3. Australia
+ 3. Eight Years
- 4. Angola
+ 4. Year

 <details>
   <summary>Answer</summary>
-  Austria
+  Year
 </details>